Harry556/Crazy_Snake/README.md

 14. 4.
 3. Toxic food
 15. 4.
 4. 1.
 Reduced score by 5

+Snake eat different stuff will gain the score or change the states in the game.
+Player should avoid collide with the fatal obstacle event the hard obstacle and toxic food, it will lose the game or deduce the score.

 #####
 How to win the game
-1. If the player attain the score 300, then win the game
+1. If the player attain the score 300 and 15 length tail, then win the game
 2. It can be continue to the game to break the records if player won the game
 3. If the player collide with fatal obstacle, then lose the game